The64thGamer/cheeseepedia/content/blvq1xid61xjbp6o/content.md

 - New Birthday (Birthday 2002)
 - Patriotic Live 2000 (Existing Stages)

-**Birthday Break**: {{< wiki-link "January 2001 Show" >}} logo with music set to a 1 minute or 2-minute countdown.
+**Birthday Break**: [January 2001 Show] logo with music set to a 1 minute or 2-minute countdown.
 This would then lead into the Birthday show.

 ## Production

 ### Filming Locations
-'Go To Chuck E. Cheese' and parts of 'Keep on Smiling' were filmed at the {{< wiki-link "Dallas, TX (13364 Montfort Dr)" >}} location.
+'Go To Chuck E. Cheese' and parts of 'Keep on Smiling' were filmed at the [Dallas, TX (13364 Montfort Dr)] location.
 'Ease On Down the Road' was filmed at *SpeedZone Dallas*.

 ### File Dates
 - Studio C DVD: 3/5/2002 12:31am